Approachability in unknown games: Online learning meets multi-objective optimization: A strategy by regret minimization in blocks

-\paragraph{On the related framework of~\citet{AFFT}.} The setting considered therein is exactly the one described in Section~\ref{sec:setting}: the main difference with our work lies in the aim pursued and in the nature of the results obtained.
-The quality of a strategy is evaluated therein based on some quasi-concave and Lipschitz function $f : \R^d \to \R$.
-With the notation of Theorem \ref{th:main}, the extension to an unknown horizon $T$ of their aim would be to guarantee that
+The setting considered therein is exactly the one described in Section~\ref{sec:setting}; our works are concurrent and independent.
+Crucial differences lie however in the aims pursued and in the nature of the results obtained.

+The quality of a strategy is evaluated by~\citet{AFFT} based on some quasi-concave and Lipschitz function $f : \R^d \to \R$.
+With the notation of Theorem~\ref{th:main} (the straightforward extension to an unknown horizon $T$ of) their aim is to guarantee that

+where we recall that $n_T$ is of order $\sqrt{T}$. \citet{AFFT} mention that this convergence can take place at an optimal $T^{-1/4}$ rate.